EuroVelo 15 Rhine Cycle Route — Stage by Stage Guide

 Stage 1 — Oberalp Pass to Chur (approximately 95 km)

-The official start point at Tomasee lake sits at 2,344 metres.
-Getting there requires either a train (the Glacier Express stops at Oberalp Pass) or a brutal climb from Andermatt.
-I took the train from Zurich to Oberalppass with the bike in the luggage car — cost me 47 CHF including the bike supplement — and started riding from there.
-Descending from the pass toward Disentis is exhilarating and fast.
-The road surface is good.
-The drop to Chur covers around 1,600 metres of descent over 95 kilometres.
+The official start at Tomasee lake sits at 2,344 metres.
+Getting there means either taking the train — the Glacier Express stops at Oberalp Pass — or grinding up a brutal climb from Andermatt on loaded legs.
+I took the train from Zurich to Oberalppass with the bike in the luggage car.
+Cost me 47 CHF including the bike supplement.
+Started riding from there.
+Descending from the pass toward Disentis is exhilarating and fast, road surface good throughout, the drop to Chur covering around 1,600 metres of descent over 95 kilometres.
+Your hands will ache from braking by the bottom.

-Chur is Switzerland’s oldest city and a genuinely appealing stop.
-Accommodation recommendation — Hotel Duc de Rohan on Masanserstrasse has secure bike storage, which matters.
-Rates around 110–130 CHF per night for a double.
-The old town is compact, walkable after a day in the saddle, and has good restaurants in the Poststrasse area.
+Chur is Switzerland’s oldest city and a genuinely appealing overnight stop.
+Hotel Duc de Rohan on Masanserstrasse has secure bike storage, which matters more than people expect until the first time they don’t have it.
+Rates run around 110–130 CHF per night for a double.
+The old town is compact and walkable after a day in the saddle — good restaurants cluster around the Poststrasse area.

 Stage 2 — Chur to Schaffhausen (approximately 130 km)

 This is a big day and a demanding one.
-The route follows the Rhine through the Rhine Valley (Rheintal) past Bad Ragaz, Sargans, and along the Liechtenstein border — you cycle through the principality briefly near Vaduz, which gives you a fourth country stamp if you carry your passport, though Liechtenstein is not one of the official EV15 countries.
-The terrain is gentler than Stage 1 but there are several short climbs between Buchs and Stein am Rhein.
+The route follows the Rhine through the Rhine Valley past Bad Ragaz, Sargans, and along the Liechtenstein border — you cycle through the principality briefly near Vaduz, which earns you a fourth country stamp if you carry your passport, though Liechtenstein isn’t one of the official EV15 countries.
+The terrain is gentler than Stage 1 but there are several short climbs between Buchs and Stein am Rhein that arrive without much warning.

-Stein am Rhein is worth a lunch stop.
-The medieval old town’s painted facades are the most photographed streetscape in Switzerland east of Zurich.
-It is also the point where the Rhine leaves the Bodensee (Lake Constance), which the route skirts along the southern shore.
-Schaffhausen is the overnight stop and deserves an early arrival because the Rhine Falls (Rheinfall) — the largest waterfall in Europe by volume — is three kilometres outside the city at Neuhausen.
-Go in the evening when the tour groups have gone home.
-The falls run at 700 cubic metres per second in May.
+Stein am Rhein is worth a lunch stop — the medieval old town’s painted facades are the most photographed streetscape in Switzerland east of Zurich.
+It’s also where the Rhine leaves the Bodensee, which the route skirts along the southern shore.
+Schaffhausen is the overnight stop and deserves an early arrival because the Rhine Falls — Rheinfall, the largest waterfall in Europe by volume — sits three kilometres outside the city at Neuhausen.
+Go in the evening when the tour groups have cleared out.
+In May the falls push around 700 cubic metres per second.
+It’s loud in a way photographs don’t prepare you for.

 Stage 3 — Schaffhausen to Basel (approximately 110 km)

-Rolling terrain, vineyard villages, and the approach to Basel through the Hochrhein section.
+Rolling terrain, vineyard villages, and a long approach to Basel through the Hochrhein section.
 The route passes through Waldshut-Tiengen, briefly crossing into Germany before returning to the Swiss bank.
-The cycling infrastructure improves noticeably as you approach Basel.
-Basel itself is the pivot of the entire journey — the point where Alpine Switzerland becomes flat Rhine Valley, and where the river begins its long northwest trajectory toward the sea.
+Cycling infrastructure improves noticeably as you close in on Basel — that’s how you know you’re getting close.
+Basel itself is the pivot of the entire journey — the exact point where Alpine Switzerland becomes flat Rhine Valley and the river begins its long northwest run toward the sea.

-Exhausted by three big days of Alpine and sub-Alpine riding, I spent two nights in Basel.
-This was the right decision.
-The city rewards the time.
-Kunstmuseum Basel has a cycling-relevant collection of zero percent but is one of the best art museums on the continent and the entry fee of 26 CHF is worth it.
-The Rhine swimming culture in Basel — locals float downstream in the current using waterproof bags called Wickelfisch — is something I’d never seen before.
-Ride weight and tired legs aside, I jumped in.
-The water in May is cold.
-Very cold.
-About 14°C cold.
+Frustrated by three big days of Alpine and sub-Alpine riding, I spent two nights in Basel.
+This was the right call.
+Kunstmuseum Basel has a cycling-relevant collection of precisely zero percent, but it’s one of the finest art museums on the continent and the 26 CHF entry fee is genuinely worth it.
+The Rhine swimming culture here — locals floating downstream using waterproof bags called Wickelfisch — was something I’d simply never encountered before.
+Tired legs and loaded panniers aside, I jumped in.
+The water in May runs around 14°C. Cold in the specific way that makes you gasp and immediately want to do it again.

 Stage 4–6 — Rhine Valley Germany

-The German Rhine is what most people picture when they imagine this route.
-Castles on crags, steep vineyard terraces, the slow parade of long cargo barges pushing upstream, and the particular quality of evening light in the gorge that turns the river the colour of hammered pewter.
-It is legitimately as good as it looks in photographs.
+The German Rhine is what most people picture when they imagine this route — castles on crags, steep vineyard terraces, the slow parade of long cargo barges pushing upstream, and that particular quality of evening light in the gorge that turns the river the colour of hammered pewter.
+That’s what makes this stretch endearing to us long-distance riders.
+It’s legitimately as good as it looks in photographs, which almost never happens.

 Stage 4 — Basel to Karlsruhe (approximately 150 km)

 Flat.
 Very flat.
-The Upper Rhine Plain (Oberrheinebene) stretches north from Basel between the Vosges mountains to the west and the Black Forest to the east, and the river meanders through it with minimal gradient.
-This is the longest day in terms of distance on my itinerary and I covered it in just under eight hours including stops.
+The Upper Rhine Plain stretches north from Basel between the Vosges mountains to the west and the Black Forest to the east, the river meandering through with minimal gradient.
+This was the longest day on my itinerary by distance — I covered it in just under eight hours including stops, which tells you something about the terrain.

-The route alternates between the French (Alsace) and German banks through this section.
+The route alternates between the French Alsace bank and the German bank through this section.
 Strasbourg sits on the French side and is a mandatory detour — cross the Pont de l’Europe and spend the afternoon there.
-The Grande Île UNESCO district, the cathedral with its single complete tower, the Petite France canal quarter.
-Strasbourg is a serious city and deserves serious time.
-I had three hours and it wasn’t enough.
+The Grande Île UNESCO district, the cathedral with its single complete tower, the Petite France canal quarter with its half-timbered facades reflected in the water.
+Strasbourg is a serious city deserving serious time.
+I had three hours.
+It wasn’t enough.

-Karlsruhe is a functional overnight stop — nothing more.
-Hotel Rio on Ettlinger Strasse is clean, cheap (around €65 per night), and has a locked bike room.
-Book ahead in summer.
+Karlsruhe is a functional overnight stop — nothing more, nothing less.
+Hotel Rio on Ettlinger Strasse is clean, cheap at around €65 per night, and has a locked bike room.
+Book ahead in summer or you’ll be explaining your pannier situation to a very tired front desk clerk at 8pm.

 Stage 5 — Karlsruhe to Bingen (approximately 155 km)

 The scenery upgrades significantly north of Mainz.
-The first half of this stage, Karlsruhe to Mannheim and Mainz, is industrial Rhine — big river, big barges, chemical plants, and the occasional rewarding old town.
-Speyer has a Romanesque cathedral that is UNESCO-listed and visible from 10 kilometres away.
+The first half of this stage — Karlsruhe through Mannheim and into Mainz — is industrial Rhine: big river, big barges, chemical plants, and the occasional rewarding old town appearing without warning.
+Speyer has a Romanesque cathedral that’s UNESCO-listed and visible from 10 kilometres away.
 Worth 45 minutes off the bike.
-Worms has the Nibelung Bridge and Luther associations and the best Zwiebelkuchen (onion tart) I ate on the entire route, from a bakery on Ludwigstrasse whose name I failed to write down.
-That was a genuine mistake and I’m still annoyed about it.
+Worms has the Nibelung Bridge and the best Zwiebelkuchen — onion tart — I ate on the entire route, from a bakery on Ludwigstrasse whose name I completely failed to write down.
+Don’t make my mistake.

-Mainz is a city I underestimated.
-The old town near the Dom is livelier than its reputation suggests and the riverfront promenade is excellent for an evening walk after checking into accommodation.
-From Mainz, the route heads into the Rhine Gorge proper.
-The last 30 kilometres before Bingen are a warm-up for what comes next.
+Mainz is a city I underestimated going in.
+The old town near the Dom is livelier than its reputation suggests, and the riverfront promenade is ideal for an evening walk after checking in.
+From Mainz the route heads into the Rhine Gorge proper, the last 30 kilometres before Bingen serving as a warm-up for what comes next.

 Stage 6 — Bingen to Koblenz (approximately 65 km) — The Gorge

 Short stage.
 Deliberately short.
-The Middle Rhine Gorge between Bingen and Koblenz is 65 kilometres of concentrated castle-and-vineyard spectacle and it deserves to be ridden slowly.
-This is the section you have seen in every Germany tourism photograph: the Loreley rock, Burg Gutenfels above Kaub, the twin towers of Liebenstein and Sterrenberg facing each other across a shared spur, Burg Rheinfels above St Goar.
-Twenty-plus castles in 65 kilometres.
+The Middle Rhine Gorge between Bingen and Koblenz is 65 kilometres of concentrated castle-and-vineyard spectacle — this is the section you’ve seen in every Germany tourism photograph.
+The Loreley rock.
+Burg Gutenfels above Kaub.
+The twin towers of Liebenstein and Sterrenberg facing each other across a shared ridge spur.
+Burg Rheinfels looming above St Goar.
+Twenty-plus castles in 65 kilometres of river valley.

-The route runs along both banks and you can mix and match via the small car ferries that cross the river at regular intervals.
-The ferries run on a simple flat rate — usually around €2.50 for a cyclist — and are a routine part of local commuting.
-I crossed four times over two days in this section, just because I could.
+The route runs along both banks and you can mix and match via the small car ferries crossing at regular intervals.
+They run a simple flat rate — usually around €2.50 for a cyclist — and are a routine part of local commuting life.
+I crossed four times over two days through this section, largely just because I could.

-Bacharach, midway through the gorge, is where I stayed and I cannot recommend it highly enough.
-Pension Krannenturm occupies part of a genuine medieval town wall tower.
-The basic double rooms are around €70 per night.
+Bacharach, midway through the gorge, is where I stayed — and I cannot recommend it highly enough.
+Pension Krannenturm occupies part of a genuine medieval town wall tower, basic double rooms running around €70 per night.
 You sleep inside a 14th-century fortification.
-The breakfast is enormous.
+The breakfast is enormous in the specifically German way where someone puts twelve items on a small table and acts like this is normal.

-Koblenz marks the confluence of the Rhine and Moselle (the Deutsches Eck monument sits at the exact meeting point) and is a logical stage end.
+Koblenz marks the confluence of Rhine and Moselle — the Deutsches Eck monument sits at the exact meeting point — and is a logical stage end.
 The Deutsche Eck is touristy in the best possible way.
-There is an enormous equestrian statue, good ice cream vendors in summer, and a cable car up to Ehrenbreitstein Fortress across the river that runs for €7.90 return.
+Enormous equestrian statue, good ice cream vendors in summer, and a cable car up to Ehrenbreitstein Fortress running at €7.90 return.

 Stage 6 Continued — Koblenz to Cologne and Beyond

 North of Koblenz the Rhine widens and the scenery shifts from gorge drama to a gentler, broader river landscape.
-Bonn, Cologne, Düsseldorf.
-These are cities with weight and character.
-Cologne’s cathedral — the Kölner Dom — took 632 years to complete and announces itself from 15 kilometres away on a clear day.
-The cycling infrastructure through the Cologne metropolitan area is genuinely impressive; separated bike paths run continuously through the city centre.
+Bonn, Cologne, Düsseldorf — cities with genuine weight and character.
+Cologne’s cathedral, the Kölner Dom, took 632 years to complete and announces itself from 15 kilometres away on a clear day.
+Cycling infrastructure through the Cologne metropolitan area is seriously impressive; separated bike paths run continuously through the city centre without interruption.

-The route from Cologne to the Dutch border passes through Düsseldorf, Duisburg, and the industrial Ruhr confluence, which is less scenic but has its own gritty fascination.
-The Netherlands begins near Kleve and the transition is immediate and total — suddenly everything is flat, signed, and optimised for bicycles.
+The route from Cologne to the Dutch border passes through Düsseldorf, Duisburg, and the industrial Ruhr confluence — less scenic, but with its own gritty fascination if you’re paying attention.
+The Netherlands begins near Kleve and the transition is immediate and total.
+Suddenly everything is flat, signed, and optimised for bicycles in a way that feels almost aggressive in its thoroughness.

 Planning Logistics and Gear

-The practical questions are where most potential riders get stuck.
-Distance and scenery are the easy parts.
-Getting the logistics right — what to ride, what to carry, where to sleep — is what separates a smooth trip from a miserable one.
+The practical questions are where most potential riders actually get stuck.
+Distance and scenery are the easy parts to research.
+Getting the logistics right — what to ride, what to carry, where to sleep — separates a smooth trip from a genuinely miserable one.

 Choosing the Right Bike

-A touring bike or a gravel bike with 35mm–40mm tyres is the correct choice for EV15.
-The route is almost entirely paved — only a handful of short sections in Switzerland use gravel paths — so you do not need aggressive off-road tyres.
-I rode a Surly Long Haul Trucker with 38mm Schwalbe Marathon Plus tyres and experienced zero punctures in 1,233 kilometres.
-That is not a coincidence; the Marathon Plus is extraordinarily puncture-resistant at the cost of some rolling weight.
+A touring bike or gravel bike with 35mm–40mm tyres is the correct choice for EV15.
+The route is almost entirely paved — only a handful of short sections in Switzerland use gravel paths — so aggressive off-road rubber is dead weight you don’t need.
+I rode a Surly Long Haul Trucker with 38mm Schwalbe Marathon Plus tyres and experienced zero punctures across 1,233 kilometres.
+That’s not coincidence; the Marathon Plus is extraordinarily puncture-resistant at the cost of some rolling weight, and on a loaded tour that trade-off is absolutely worth it.

 What to Pack — Panniers vs Framebags

-Four panniers is the traditional touring setup and it remains the most practical for a multi-week trip.
-I used Ortlieb Back-Roller Classic panniers (40 litres total) plus a small Ortlieb handlebar bag for items I needed access to without stopping — phone, snacks, rain jacket.
-Total loaded weight was approximately 18 kg including the bike.
+Four panniers is the traditional touring setup and remains the most practical for a multi-week trip — full stop.
+I used Ortlieb Back-Roller Classic panniers, 40 litres total, plus a small Ortlieb handlebar bag for items needing quick access without stopping: phone, snacks, rain jacket.
+Total loaded weight came to approximately 18 kg including the bike itself.

-The key items beyond standard touring kit that I found specifically useful on this route: a compact packable down jacket (I used the Patagonia Down Sweater) for cool Alpine mornings that warm to 22°C by noon; a lightweight lock for leaving the bike outside restaurants (Abus Bordo 6000/90 folds flat into a pannier); and a physical backup map because GPX files and phone batteries do not always cooperate simultaneously.
+The items beyond standard touring kit that proved specifically useful on this route: a compact packable down jacket — I used the Patagonia Down Sweater — for cool Alpine mornings that warm to 22°C by noon.
+A lightweight lock for leaving the bike outside restaurants, specifically the Abus Bordo 6000/90, which folds flat into a pannier pocket.
+And a physical backup map, because GPX files and phone batteries do not always cooperate simultaneously, as I discovered near Worms on a warm Tuesday afternoon with 40 kilometres still to ride.

 Accommodation Strategy

-Three options work well on EV15: hotels and pensions (most common), campsites (plentiful along the river), and cyclist-specific accommodation through the Bett+Bike network in Germany.
+Three options work well on EV15: hotels and pensions — the most common — campsites, which are plentiful along the river, and cyclist-specific accommodation through the Bett+Bike network in Germany.

-Bett+Bike is the most useful thing I discovered on this trip.
-It is a certification programme run by the ADFC (German cycling federation) that identifies accommodation offering secure bike storage, a drying room, and an early breakfast option for riders.
-The searchable database at adfc.de/bett-und-bike lists thousands of properties throughout Germany.
+Bett+Bike might be the best option for German stages, as touring requires secure overnight storage and a reliable early breakfast.
+That is because the programme — run by the ADFC German cycling federation — certifies accommodation offering locked bike storage, a drying room, and early breakfast for riders hitting the road before 7am.
+The searchable database at adfc.de/bett-und-bike lists thousands of properties across Germany.
 Almost every overnight stop I made in Germany was Bett+Bike certified.
-Prices ranged from €55 to €95 per night for a single room with breakfast.
+Prices ran €55 to €95 per night for a single with breakfast.

-In Switzerland, book everything ahead — accommodation fills fast and prices spike if you’re searching same-day.
-In the Netherlands, the campsite network is so dense that spontaneous camping works fine in summer.
-The Dutch ANWB has a campsite finder that is more useful than Google Maps for this purpose.
+First, you should book everything ahead in Switzerland — at least if you’re riding in June through August when accommodation fills fast and same-day prices spike sharply.
+In the Netherlands, the campsite network is dense enough that spontaneous camping works fine through summer.
+The Dutch ANWB campsite finder is more useful than Google Maps for this specific purpose, apparently — a Dutch cyclist I met near Nijmegen told me this and she was correct.

 Daily Distance — Realistic Expectations